Search for missing Titanic submersible nears the critical mark for oxygen supply

 The search for the missing submersible on an expedition to view the wreckage of the Titanic neared the critical 96-hour mark Thursday when breathable air is expected to run out, reaching a vital moment in the intense effort to save the five people aboard.

-The Titan submersible was estimated to have a 96-hour supply of breathable air when it launched Sunday morning in the North Atlantic.
-That means the deadline to find and rescue the sub is roughly between 6 a.m.
+The Titan submersible was estimated to have about a four-day supply of breathable air when it launched Sunday morning in the North Atlantic.
+That puts the deadline to find and rescue the sub at roughly between 6 a.m.
 EDT (1000 GMT) and 8 a.m.
 EDT (1200 GMT), based on information the U.S. Coast Guard and company behind the expedition have provided.

 Experts emphasized that is an imprecise estimate and could be extended if passengers have taken measures to conserve breathable air.
 And it’s not known if they survived since the sub disappeared Sunday morning.

 The Titan was reported overdue Sunday afternoon about 435 miles (700 kilometers) south of St. John’s, Newfoundland, as it was on its way to where the iconic ocean liner sank more than a century ago.
-OceanGate Expeditions, an undersea exploration company, has been chronicling the Titanic’s decay and the underwater ecosystem around it via yearly voyages since 2021.
+OceanGate Expeditions, which is leading the trip, has been chronicling the Titanic’s decay and the underwater ecosystem around it via yearly voyages since 2021.

 By Thursday morning, hope was running out that anyone on board the vessel would be found alive.